ethanblake4/dart_eval/docs/typed-migration-failures.md

 ### bridge_test.dart

 - Bridge tests Awaiting a callback.
-CompileError: Unknown method num.< at unknown (file dart:math)
+Unsupported operation: Typed backend does not yet lower Await: await_result₀ = await closure_result_1₀, completer: #completer₀

 - Bridge tests Changing a field in the constructor of a subclassed bridge class.
 CompileError: dart_eval does not support passing named arguments to dynamic targets. at "(a + 2, b: b)" (file package:example/main.dart)

 - Bridge tests Passing a map to a function externally.
-CompileError: Unknown method num.< at unknown (file dart:math)

-- Bridge tests Runtime overrides.
-CompileError: Unknown method num.< at unknown (file dart:math)
+Unsupported operation: Typed backend does not yet lower IndexMap: map₀ = indexmap arg_0₁[var_12₁]

 - Bridge tests Should catch bridge future error.
-CompileError: Unknown method num.< at unknown (file dart:math)
+Unsupported operation: Typed backend does not yet lower Await: await_result₀ = await closure_result₀, completer: #completer₀

 - Bridge tests Using a bridge class.
 Unsupported operation: Typed backend does not yet lower BridgeInstantiate: call_3₀ = newbridge 205, var_13₀ [var_12₁]